Can You Reschedule a Court Date if You Miss It?

 Request a Continuance Beforehand

-Contact the court through the clerk assigned to handle your case and explain why you need to reschedule your date.
+Contact the court through the clerk assigned to handle your case and explain why you must reschedule your date.
 Have your court date, case number, and other important information.
 The clerk will tell you how to fill out the forms and when you should return them.

 After completing the continuance, follow up with the clerk a few days later to ensure that it was approved and that they rescheduled your court appearance date.
 Don’t miss your court date unless you receive a confirmation for cancellation of the original date and get a new date.